Doxorubicin and ifosfamide

 Effects on the nervous system

-Tell your doctor or nurse straight away if you have any of these symptoms.
-They may make some changes to your treatment.
+Tell your doctor or nurse straight away if you notice any of these symptoms.
+They may make some changes to your treatment if you have any of these side effects.

 It is important not to drive or operate machinery if you have these side effects.